rkd006/Carbonate-Chemistry-Model/README.md

 #### *without algal growth:*

 - subplot_kLa_comb: creates multiple subplots side by side of the figures of kLa = 0.5 1/hr and kLa = 3 1/hr from CO2_loss_kLa_comb
-- CO2_loss_script_temp: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different temperatures
 - CO2_loss_script_sal: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different salinities

 ## Authors